 \subsection{Fine-grained Visual Classification (FGVC)}

-Here, we give results for applying our method in the transfer setting to the datasets defined in the appendix.
+Here, we give results for applying our method in the transfer setting for various FGVC datasets.
 We use both standard linear probing, as well as our proposed Attention head, DifFormer, and DifFeed with frozen backbones.
 We show these results in Figure~\ref{fig:fgvc}.
 We observe a gap in performance between GD and SimCLR.
 However, all our methods - Attention head, DifFormer, and DifFeed, cover this performance gap and outperform self-supervised methods like SimCLR and SwAV on all datasets except Flowers, and beat MAGE on half of the datasets.